Penang island hotels

 Taxis in Penang are pretty expensive, especially in comparison to its buses.
 Even though they are equipped with meters, most drivers refuse to use them.
 Negotiate a reasonable price before getting aboard, or prepared to be ripped off.

-53 hotels in Penang island
+53 hotels in Penang island, MY

 Sunway Hotel Georgetown is an elegantly appointed accommodation that offers convenient access to cultural and corporate sites of Penang.
 While on a Penang holiday, tourists should not miss a chance...
 More